natalieh235/flying_adversarial_patch/README.md

 $ . install/local_setup.bash
 $ ros2 launch frontnet_ros launch.py
 ```
-After a few seconds, you'll be able to take off pressing the Start button on the Xbox controller.
+After a few seconds, you'll be able to take off by pressing the Start button on the Xbox controller.
 To enable the Frontnet network output to be used to generate new setpoints, press the X button and move in front of the camera.

 ## Kidnapping the victim Crazyflie
 ### Preparing the flying patches